Humphries-Lab/Lab-Website/_members/bhadra-santhi-kumar.md

   linkedin:
 ---

-Bhadra is a postdoc on a Innovate UK project to optimse the selection of Parkinson's patients for deep brain stimulation surgery
+Bhadra is a postdoc on an Innovate UK project to optimse the selection of Parkinson's patients for deep brain stimulation surgery